 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Must be admitted to practice law in the State of Connecticut.
+Incumbents in this class must be admitted to practice law in the State of Connecticut.

 JOB CLASS DESIGNATION